YashPrajapati989/14-Days-SQL-Challenge/README.md

-# 🚀 14 Days SQL Intermediate Challenge
+🚀 14 Days SQL Intermediate Challenge

+📖 About the Challenge

+Welcome to my 14 Days SQL Intermediate Challenge repository!

+After building a solid foundation in SQL fundamentals, I committed to a 14-day learning challenge to strengthen my intermediate SQL skills through hands-on practice.
+Each day focused on solving real-world business problems using analytical SQL queries, helping me gain practical experience with techniques commonly used by Data Analysts, Business Analysts, and Data Engineers.

+This challenge was designed not only to improve my SQL proficiency but also to develop a problem-solving mindset by working with realistic business scenarios and datasets.

 ---

-## 📌 Project Overview

-Welcome to my **14 Days SQL Intermediate Challenge** repository!

-After completing SQL fundamentals, I challenged myself to improve my **intermediate SQL skills** by solving real-world business problems and writing analytical queries daily for 14 days.

-This challenge helped me gain practical experience with advanced SQL concepts used by **Data Analysts, Business Analysts, and Data Engineers**.
+🎯 Objectives

+Throughout this challenge, I focused on:

+- Strengthening intermediate SQL concepts through consistent daily practice.
+- Solving real-world business and analytical problems.
+- Writing clean, readable, and optimized SQL queries.
+- Understanding advanced SQL techniques used in industry.
+- Improving query performance and database optimization skills.
+- Building a strong foundation for Data Analytics and Business Intelligence.

 ---

-# 🎯 Challenge Objectives

-- Strengthen SQL problem-solving skills
-- Learn advanced SQL techniques
-- Practice writing optimized analytical queries
-- Solve real-world business problems
-- Improve database querying skills
-- Build a strong foundation for Data Analytics

----

-# 🛠️ Topics Covered
+🛠️ Topics Covered

-## Day 1: Joins Deep Dive
+📅 Day 1 — SQL Joins Deep Dive

-Concepts:
+Concepts

 - INNER JOIN
 - LEFT JOIN